 The next section reviews research in economics, psychology and neuroscience on the role of attention in choice.
 Section 3 provides a formal theory of attention-biased utility.
-Section 4 explores the implications of attention-biased utility for loss aversion and reference dependence.
-Section 5 explores sequential choices emerging from attention-biased utility, as well as optimal reference points under attention-biased utility.
-Section 6 studies undesirable choice objects.
-Section 7 concludes.
+Section 4 explores the implications of attention-biased utility for loss aversion and reference dependent choice.
+Section 5 offers predictions regarding undesirable choice objects along with other novel predictions.
+Section 6 analyzes sequential choices as well as optimal reference points with attention-biased utility.
+Section 7 extends our theory to explain observed instances of anchoring and choice set dependence.
+Section 8 concludes.